Blog · · 4 min read

 AI optimisation is not keyword stuffing 2.0.
 The following things either do not help or actively hurt:

-- Mass-generating AI-written content with your business inserted.
-Same patterns that flagged content for Google's helpful-content updates flag for AI assistants.
+• Mass-generating AI-written content with your business inserted.
+The same patterns that got content flagged by Google's helpful-content updates also flag it for AI assistants.

 The shift, in one sentence